 A couple of methods I have used in the past.

 This works best if there is a relatively small quantity of chippings to be cleaned.

 Old Wheel Barrow and Hose Method.

 If there is a large quantity to be cleaned then I recommend this method.
 Simply make some holes in the bottom of and old wheelbarrow to let the water drain and use a hosepipe to wash them down

 The Bottom Line

-This is a physical landscaping project, better attempted with fresh legs & arms.
+This is a physical landscaping project and better done with fresh legs & arms.
 Not great to attempt after a 40 minute spin session.